 What is data protection/GDPR insurance?

 Under GDPR Regulations, should you have a data breach then having data protection insurance will be a huge help and could also mitigate some of the fines.
-This is because the policy will assist in responding to the breach by quickly investigating the details of the problem, its extent and who has been impacted.
-It can then communicate with the Data Protection Commissioners Office on your behalf as required & also with data subjects and other interested parties as well as providing public relations support and incident response procedures in line with the requirements of the regulations.
+This policy assists in responding to the breach by quickly investigating the problem, its extent, and who has been impacted.
+It can communicate with the Data Protection Commissioner’s Office on your behalf as required, as well as with data subjects and other interested parties, providing public relations support and incident response procedures in line with the requirements of the regulations.

 More on Data Protection Insurance